codebreak/codebreak.github.com/source/_posts/2012-12-04-women-presenters.markdown

 > **other's will learn and get inspired by the knowledge and experiences you've shared with them.**

-Realizing that you have something worthwhile to say will help you gain the confidence that you need to speak in front of people.
+Realizing that you have something worthwhile to say will help you gain the **CONFIDENCE** that you need to speak in front of people.
 Your experiences and lessons learned can serve as your topics.
 With your topics at hand and armed with confidence ... all that's really left is polishing up your presentation skills.

+Now don't be fooled ... when I signed up to do my **FIRST EVER** tech talk for Girl Geek Dinners I was not completely at ease.
+In fact I was still pretty nervous.
+But if there's one thing I've learned - like many people ...** I will always be nervous when it comes to speaking in front of people ** but I'm not going to let that prevent me from getting up there and doing it anyways!

+So get out there, challenge your self by doing a presentation or 2.
+And maybe ... just maybe you'll get to a point where you're a little less nervous than when you first started.

 ## Step #1 Sign up for presentations